RedPillAnalytics/checkmate-docs/README.md

 Export Directory

-- Folder Name: The folder to export.
+- Folder Name: The folder to import.
-- Object Type: The type of the object to export (reusable mapping, mapping, procedure and package).
+- Object Type: The type of the object to import (workflow, worklet, mapping, mapplet, source and target).
-- Object Name: The name of the object to export.
+- Object Name: The name of the object to import.

 Export File